When real life happens to you, you become that person you said you never would.

 - 6 cups baby kale*

-In a large salad bowl, toss the baby kale (or spinach or spring green mix) in a couple of tablespoons of store-bough or homemade pesto sauce.
+- In a large salad bowl, toss the baby kale (or spinach or spring green mix) in a couple of tablespoons of store-bough or homemade pesto sauce.
+Continue adding pesto sauce to your personal taste and drizzle with lemon juice or cider vinegar to taste.